 Why did you choose to take your Master’s at Lund University?

 "My studies in China gave me a really solid foundation, but during the third year of my Bachelor's programme, I realised that water is an international topic – water issues can’t be solved just within one specific region.
 That’s why I decided to go abroad for my Master’s degree.
 I was lucky to meet an alumnus of Uppsala University who recommended that I apply to Swedish universities as well the American ones I was applying to.

 During the application process I realised that Lund University was the best fit for me.
 The Programme Director and the International Coordinators were so nice and gave me lots of information about the process and future career opportunities.
 I felt so welcomed by the staff here.
 Another important factor was that the programme here covers a broad range of topics.
 You don’t have to rush to pick your specialty, which I really liked.
 And Lund University has a really good reputation, which helped me make my decision."

 How would you describe the learning environment?

 Another difference is that there are lots of presentations and group work projects here.
-Doing presentations has helped me feel more confident speaking in front of people and has provided an opportunity to practice my English.
-Every time I work together with my classmates I learn so much from them as well – they are all so good.
+Doing presentations has helped me feel more confident speaking in front of people and has provided an opportunity to practise my English.
+Every time I work together with my classmates I learn so much from them as well – they are all so good."